-9. Hazard Communication (Chemical Safety) (Worker Right-to-Know, HazCom)

-Hazard Communication training is conducted by supervisors

-a.
-General (all employees)

-- Tell new employees where hazardous materials are used or stored in their work area. - Explain the labeling system for these materials. - Show employees where Material Safety Data Sheets (MSDS) are located or explain how they can obtain an MSDS. - If new employees will be working with hazardous materials, tell them they will receive training in the safe handling of these materials or conduct the training at this time, if appropriate. - Inform new employees that hazardous materials emergencies, such as spills or releases too big for them to clean up, are to be reported to their supervisor and:

-Report large spills or releases to 911

-- Explain the hazardous materials waste disposal procedures that apply in your area.

-- 10. Required and recommended training
+9. Hazard Communication (Chemical Safety) (Worker Right-to-Know, Hazard Communication training is conducted by supervisors a.
+General (all employees) • Tell new employees where hazardous materials are used or stored in their work area.
+Explain the labeling system for these materials. • Show employees where Material Safety Data Sheets (MSDS) are located or explain how they can obtain an MSDS. • If new employees will be working with hazardous materials, tell them they will receive training in the safe handling of these materials or conduct the training at this time, if appropriate. • Inform new employees that hazardous materials emergencies, such as spills or releases too big for them to clean up, are to be reported to their supervisor and: Report large spills or releases to 911 • Explain the hazardous materials waste disposal procedures that apply in your area.
+10. Required and recommended training a.
+General The UW Training Course Selection Guides define the required and recommended training for every UW employee.
+Each guide will help you to determine: Which trainings are relevant to your job Whether the training is required or recommended How the training is offered (online or in-person) How frequently the training should be taken Every employee is responsible to take all the required training after discussion with your supervisor. b.
+Office Staff For staff whose only chemical exposures are in an office environment, c.
+Teaching Assistants c. reaching Assistants All Teaching Assistants must attend the Introductory talk provided by Science Instructional Technician prior to the beginning of the quarter.
+Supervisors should ensure that Teaching Assistants are aware of how to correctly respond to situations such as medical emergency, building evacuation, security incidents, earthquakes etc. Additional training is at the discretion of the supervisor d.
+Shop Personnel The Shop Safety Training Guide is to be used by personnel working in a shop setting. e.
+Laboratory Personnel The Laboratory Safety Training Guide is to be used by personnel working in a lab setting.
+The laboratory supervisor or principal investigator must provide any additional shop or laboratory specific training.
+11. Work site Warning Signs and Labels Explain to all new employees the meaning of warning signs, tags, and labels used in their work area.
+12. Personal Protective Equipment (PPE) EHS provides a PPE website, which contains guides and assessment tools for required shop and laboratory PPEs, which have to be strictly followed.
+Explain precisely the use, care, cleaning, and storage of any personal protective equipment the new employee will be required to use on the job.
+Stress the need for strict adherence to department, division, unit, and/or lab policy on the use of PPE.

-- a.
-General

-The UW Training Course Selection Guides define the required and recommended training for every UW employee.
-Each guide will help you to determine:

-- Which trainings are relevant to your job - Whether the training is required or recommended - How the training is offered (online or in-person) - How frequently the training should be taken b.
-Office Staff

-Every employee is responsible to take all the required training after discussion with your supervisor.

-For staff whose only chemical exposures are in an office environment,

-Direct the person to the "Information for Office Staff" web site at http://www.ehs.washington.edu/psoinfofor/officestaff.shtm c.
-Teaching Assistants

-- Discuss hazard information and protection measures for products they will work with. - Explain an MSDS and tell employees where they are located or how to obtain them.
+Discuss hazard information and protection measures for products they will work with. • Explain an MSDS and tell employees where they are located or how to obtain them.